 Volunteers have Names and Addresses of those wishing to join a local group are passed on to the Regional Co-ordinators.
 The Regional Co-ordinators comply with our Data Protection standards to ensure the safety and integrity of your data.

-Intelisense IT has access to all names, addresses and illness/treatment details that are held in our database as they host BHUK’s Database.
+Intelisense IT who provide our CRM system has access to all names, addresses and illness/treatment details that are held in our database as they host BHUK’s Database.
 It would not be possible for BHUK to maintain our current service without the services of a data base hosting company.

 Forty49 host our website enabling us to offer you the best service experience that we can.